GeekyAubergine/zoeaubert.me/posts/2015/glory-unto-four.md

 Currently the compiler for this project is unavailable and will be until I see a demand to make it shippable product.

-Overall this has been a very interesting project, regardless oh how impracticable it is, it certainly turns a few faces.
+Overall this has been a very interesting project, regardless of how impracticable it is, it certainly turns a few faces.

 ## The Code